 Technological Innovations

-New tech helps us protect the earth.
-It helps reduce climate change damage and promotes sustainable resource use.
-For example, green products sway what people decide to buy.
+New technology helps us protect the Earth, reduce climate change damage, and promote sustainable resource use.
+For example, green products influence what people buy.

-But not all companies are good for the environment.
+However, not all companies are good for the environment.
 Some big oil firms hide facts about how they harm our world for their gain.
-They burn fuels that release harmful substances like carbon dioxide into the air.
-This causes our planet to warm up more than it should.
+They burn fuels that release harmful substances like carbon dioxide into the air, causing our planet to warm up more than it should.

-This causes big problems called a “climate crisis.”
-We need new tech in our fight against this crisis because it can help fix these issues.
+This causes big problems, which are called a “climate crisis.”
+We need new tech to fight this crisis because it can help fix these issues.

 Policy Changes